 Good food is another key ingredients for family-friendly fun, which is also in ample supply at the New York State Fair.
 Fair goers can take their pick from a huge variety of local dishes and more traditional state "fair fare".

-The New York State Fair is a truly fantastic end of summer event for everyone, annually topped off with a spectacular fireworks display on Labor Day as another New York State Fair comes to a close.
+It truly is a fantastic, memory-making end of summer event for everyone, annually topped off with a spectacular fireworks display on Labor Day as another New York State Fair comes to a close.

 DID YOU KNOW?
 New York State Fair fun facts

-Hey, cute calves you got there.
+Cute calves you got there!

 • The New York State Fair hit the 1 million mark for the first time in 2001 with 1,011,248 attendees.